-HER-P 560 Studio Emphasis III: Advanced Practices in Painting and Drawing (6 cr.)
-P: MFA student or consent of instructor.
+HER-N 560 Studio Emphasis III: Advanced Practices in Integrative Studio Practice (6-9 cr.)
 This course is designed to build on the knowledge and experience of the previous two semesters.
 In this course, students should demonstrate a well-developed understanding of the objectives and direction they will pursue for their thesis exhibition.
-Students should have developed an original, independent and intensive studio practice.
-Their work should show a fluent control of technical and formal issues relevant to their approach.
-A high level of research and experimentation will continue in consultation with their instructors and peers.
-The students? primary focus is now directed toward building a cohesive, personal and professional body of work.
+Students will develop an original, independent and intensive studio practice represented by significant and professional quality research and works of art.